Notes on the Geography of Singapore: Colonial Singapore

 The builder's plate.
 The bridge originally carried trams; now it is restricted to pedestrians.

-A new bridge at the mouth of the river, with the Esplanade Theaters at the left.
+The new Esplanade Bridge at the mouth of the river, with the Esplanade Theaters at the left.

 The National Museum, built for Victoria's Diamond Jubilee; behind it, Fort Canning Park.